Chilli Jam And Flavoured Oils

 Then all the ingredients into a pan cook for 15 to 20 minutes until all the flavours develop, allow to cool and then place into your jar, leave for a few days before eating.
 Beware it is a little hot and spicy.
 As a first attempt it wasn’t perfect so I need to follow a recipe or tweak my own a little.

-Is it cheaper to make your own homemade foods for Christmas, No not really, perhaps if you make it on a large scale it could be cheaper than the shop bought variety.
-The great thing about homemade is that its “homemade” and a personal individual gift, you can also tweak the recipe to make it more of what you like.
+Is it cheaper to make your own homemade foods for Christmas.
+No not really, if you make it on a large scale it could be cheaper than the shop bought variety.
+The great thing about homemade is that its “homemade” and a personal.
+A very individual gift for individuals.
+You can also adjust the recipe to make it more of what you like.

 - 2 Fresh red chillies, (more if you like it hot)

 - Dried chillies (to add depth of flavour)

 - 1 Red pepper (roast for extra flavour)

 - 250ml Red wine vinegar (or apple cider vinegar)